yahiafarghaly/autoOpenCV_Installation/README.md

 # what does it do ?
 1- Download opencv official repo + opencv_contrib repo in a directory called "opencv_latest"
-2- make the installation of opencv using c++ on your machine.
+2- make the installation of opencv using c++/python on your machine.
 3- if CUDA exists , it will add the libary support for CUDA in opencv.
 4- create a simple alias to be able to compile your opencv code without the need of defining the includes/libs paths.